Republic of Rose Island

+Etymology

 It is believed that the Esperanto term Rozoj (in rose) was borrowed from the surname of Giorgio Rosa, the designer and builder of the artificial platform, as well as the creator and inspirer of the state entity, as well as from his desire to "see roses bloom on the sea".

 History

-In 1967, the Italian engineer Giorgio Rosa funded the construction of a 400 m2 platform supported by nine pylons, and furnished it with a number of commercial establishments, including a restaurant, bar, nightclub, souvenir shop, and post office.
+In 1958, Italian engineer Giorgio Rosa funded the construction of a 400 m2 platform supported by nine pylons and furnished it with a number of commercial establishments, including a restaurant, bar, nightclub, souvenir shop, and post office, with construction being completed in 1967.

 The platform declared independence on 1 May 1968, under the Esperanto name Insulo de la Rozoj, with Rosa as self-declared president.
-Both Esperanto rozo (plural rozoj) and Italian rosa (plural rose) mean "rose".

-Soon afterwards, Rose Island issued a number of stamps, including one showing the approximate location of Rose Island in the Adriatic Sea.
+Rose Island issued a number of stamps, including one showing its approximate location in the Adriatic Sea.
 The purported currency of the republic was the mill, and this appeared on early stamp issues, although no coins or banknotes are known to have been produced.
-It had equivalent value to the Italian lira.
-The denomination's name was translated into Esperanto as milo (plural miloj) on later stamp issues (it was unrelated to the Esperantist currency spesmilo).

 Rosa's actions were viewed by the Italian government as a ploy to raise money from tourists while avoiding national taxation.
-Whether or not this was the real reason behind Rosa's micronation, the Italian government's response was swift: a group of four carabinieri and Guardia di Finanza officers landed on the island and assumed control.
+Whether or not this was the real reason behind Rosa's micronation, the Italian government's response was swift: On 26 June 1968, 55 days after the island declared independence, the Italian navy sent a group of four carabinieri and Guardia di Finanza officers, who assumed control, cleared the island, and set up a blockade so no one could re-enter.

-On 13 February 1969, the Italian Navy used explosives to destroy the facility, an act later portrayed on postage stamps issued by Rosa's self-declared government in exile.
+At first, the Italian government tried to dismantle the island, but they found it impossible, so they decided to blow it up instead.
+The Italian Navy bombed the island twice, with the first time failing, and the second bombing taking place on 13 February 1969, but the island still stood.
+Afterward, Rosa's self-declared government in exile created stamps depicting the events.
+Rosa was billed by the Italian government for war costs.
+Finally, on 26 February 1969, the island was toppled by a storm.
 Only one death was counted but never confirmed: apparently, Rosa's dog was on the platform during the facility's detonation.

 Rosa died in 2017, having given his blessing for a film to be made about Rose Island.
 This was released in 2020.